 Eric is a 75-year-old male.
 He is the sole owner and resident of a house that was recently appraised for $300,000 in Vienna, Virginia.
 He owns the home outright, which means he does not currently have a mortgage or line of credit of any kind.
 Based on these facts, Eric can get a lump sum payment of $172,674 according to a reverse mortgage calculator.

-Is a reverse mortgage a good financial tool?
-The answer to that depends not on the general design of reverse mortgages, but on their specific terms and how well they apply to your situation.
+How does a reverse mortgage work for your current financial situation?
+Would it be a good financial tool?
+The answers to that depend not on the general design of reverse mortgages, but on their specific terms and what your current financial situation is like.
 Since this is a decision you may be making about your most valuable asset, before signing up for a reverse mortgage it is important that you understand them well enough to weigh the benefits against the costs and potential pitfalls.

-Who Is Eligible for a Reverse Mortgage?Eligibility for a reverse mortgage depends on the following factors:
+Who Is Eligible for a Reverse Mortgage?How does a reverse mortgage work in terms of eligibility?
+Well, that depends on the following factors:

 - Age.
 You must be aged 62 or older to qualify for a reverse mortgage.

 - Equity in home.
 You must either own your home outright or have paid down the bulk of the existing debt on the property.

 - Residency.
 The home you plan to borrow against must be your primary residence.